aglotero/AIND-Isolation/heuristic_analysis.md

 For example, `AB_Custom` at the beginning of the game can be a good start as the board is full of spaces, after a certain threshold of board occupation we can use `AB_Custom_2` as the search of partitions have more chance to find some partition in less time.

+## Which evaluation function should be used ?

+Given the data, `AB_Custom` gives the best scores, even though we does not consistently beat `AB_Improved`.

+This is a good evaluation function due to the fact to be cheap to compute, so we avoid timeouts searching deepening on game tree, though we always got a score above 67% in thw tree runs.